-Elon Musk has just announced the latest example of his impressive creative thinking: a rocket that will be capable of taking people from any city to any other city on Earth in under one hour.
+Elon Musk has just announced his latest big idea: a rocket that will be capable of taking people from any city to any other city on Earth in under one hour.

 Musk says the reusable spacecraft – codenamed “BFR” – should have a cost per seat “about the same as full fare economy in an aircraft.”